open-amt-cloud-toolkit/docs/docs/Tutorials/createWiFiConfig.md

 **For devices to be activated in Admin Control Mode (ACM)**: The managed, AMT device **MUST have a wired connection** during the activation of AMT.
 After activation, devices are then able to be managed over the wireless network rather than a wired connection.

-## Find if a Device Support Wireless
+## Determine Device Wireless Support

-RPC can pull information to help determine if your current device supports wireless functionality.
-See [Build RPC](../Reference/RPC/buildRPC_Manual.md) for steps on how to obtain the binary.
+Use RPC's `amtinfo` feature to determine if your current device supports wireless functionality.
+For steps on how to obtain the RPC binary, see [Build RPC](../Reference/RPC/buildRPC_Manual.md).

 1. Run RPC with the `amtinfo` argument.